 1. Check your blood pressure.
 It's simple and painless, and if you find out you have hypertension, you'll be treated.
 You may also find that the high blood pressure, or hypertension, is contributing to your erection problems.
 "The thinking is that you could possible having atherosclerotic disease in the penile blood vessels," says Greg Bales, MD, associate professor of urology at the University of Chicago School of Medicine.
 "More and more, we recognize that sometimes the first sign of vascular disease is erectile dysfunction."

 2. A urinalysis.
-If you are spilling sugar into the urine, this may indicate diabetes, which is a definite risk factor for problems with erection.
+If you're spilling sugar into your urine, this may indicate diabetes, which is a definite risk factor for erection issues.
 If you have diabetes, you can receive the appropriate treatment.

 3. An ultrasound of the penile arteries.
-This would only be done in men who are failing other treatments, such as Viagra and similar medications, says Alukal.
+This would only be performed in men who aren't responding to certain medications.

 4. Hormone tests.
-Often when men are experiencing erection problems, they think the cause is not having enough testosterone.
-Actually, it's not a common cause of erection problems.
-But your doctor will be check your hormone levels to be sure.
+Often when men are experiencing erection problems, they assume. the cause is low testosterone.
+But that's not often the case.
+Your doctor will be check your hormone levels to be sure, though.

-5. A quiz on what medications you are taking.
-Certain medications, including some very common antidepressants, are well known as libido-lowering substances.
-Your doctor may switch you to another medication if you're having problems with erections.
+5. A quiz on what medications you're taking.
+Certain medications, including some very common antidepressants, are known to lower libido.
+Your doctor may switch you to another medication.

 7. A PSA test.
-This blood test, which screens for the presence of too much prostate-specific antigen, may help your doctor determine whether your prostate gland is healthy.
-It is typically used in combination with a digital rectal exam to help your doctor get an overall picture.
+This blood test, which screens for the presence of too much prostate-specific antigens, may help your doctor determine whether your prostate gland is healthy.
+It's typically performed in combination with a digital rectal exam to help your doctor get an overall picture.

 8. A blood test to check your cholesterol level.
-If it's high, you could be at risk for heart disease, which is a risk factor for erection problems.
-Men with high cholesterol will be instructed in how to modify their diets (such as by reducing their intake of saturated fat), and they may also be given medication to bring down their cholesterol level.
+If it's high, you could be at risk for heart disease, which can lead to erection problems.
+Men with high cholesterol will be instructed on how to modify their diets (such as by reducing their intake of saturated fat), and they may also be given medication to bring down their cholesterol level.